 Molly Tuttle: Molly started guitar at age eight, playing bluegrass banjo at age ten, singing at age eleven, playing clawhammer banjo at age thirteen.
 She now tours worldwide, has been on the cover of many magazines and resides in Nashville, when not on the road.
 She is a highly regarded songwriter and is the first female winner of IBMA’s Guitar Player of the Year award.
 Molly is the first bluegrass artist ever nominated for the “Best New Artist” Grammy category and has won a Grammy for her Crooked Tree album.

 Michael Tuttle: The youngest of the Tuttle kids, Michael got off to the fastest start.
 After just a year, he had no trouble keeping up with his older siblings.
 He has mastered tons of bluegrass tunes and songs and can play a mean guitar on occasion.
 His YouTube video, El Cumbanchero, made at age eight, has over 1.5 million viewings.

 Rick Cornish: Rick has been playing around Northern CA on his left-handed fiddle for many years.
 He came to me for a series of lessons sometime in the late eighties to help develop a better feel for soloing over bluegrass songs.
 Since that time he has become the Chairman of the California Bluegrass Association and has been a major force in shaping the future of bluegrass in California, primarily through the CBA.

-Victor Skidanenko: Victor is a talented bluegrass musician who plays banjo, mandolin and guitar and has been a member of several Bay Area bands.
+Victor Skidanenko: Victor is a talented bluegrass musician who plays banjo, mandolin and guitar and is the banjo player for the Central Valley Boys.
 He has played with my talented kids group, School of Bluegrass, as well as another kids’ super group, Pacific Ocean Bluegrass, which released a CD in 2006.
 He is also an excellent singer.